ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 Two mods have behaviour that differs from the solo mode:

 - If a player fails with [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death), this forces the whole match to end, even in `Tag-team VS`.
-- Likewise, if a player fails with [Easy (EZ)](/wiki/Gameplay/Game_modifier/Easy), the the health bar is refilled according to the extra lives mechanic, but the team is still judged as failed, and the match also ends immediately.
+- Likewise, if a player fails with [Easy (EZ)](/wiki/Gameplay/Game_modifier/Easy), the health bar is refilled according to the extra lives mechanic, but the team is still judged as failed, and the match also ends immediately.

 If a player quits while the beatmap is being played, the game will perfectly play their part for them but not contribute anything to the team.
 If all players of a team quit, the opposing team wins by default.